Conventional vs. FHA: Which is the right loan program for you?

 FHA loans can be easier to obtain

-The first advantage of the FHA program is that it has traditionally had more lenient standards, said Scott Schang, a California originator and author of a consumer information blog.
+The first advantage of obtaining a loan from an FHA-approved lender is that it has traditionally had more lenient standards, said Scott Schang, a California originator and author of a consumer information blog.
 The FHA program has historically allowed borrowers to devote more of their incomes to the housing costs.
 The program also generally accepts lower credit scores.

 “I had a borrower who had a 660 credit score, but a couple of his credit cards were only a couple months old,” Schang said.
 “So while he had great credit scores, he really didn’t have a deep credit history, and I could not get an [approval] with Fannie Mae.
 I ran an FHA, all day long it will take it [the loan].”